mert-byrktr/SPATIAL-TRANSCRIPTOMICS-ANALYSIS/README.md

 Input: H&E images with spot coordinates.

-For each spot (~55 μm in diameter), the goal is to predict the abundances of 35 cell types using image data alone.
+For each spot (~55 μm in diameter), the goal is to predict the abundances (deconvolution estimates) of 35 cell types using image data alone.

 For each spot, 224x224 patches were extracted centering these spots and used as inputs to the models.